ershad/.emacs.d/README.md

 On Linux distros - just use your distro's package manager.

-### Ugly colors in the terminal Emacs version
+### Ugly colors in the terminal Thisi s awesome Prelude version

-If your Emacs looks considerably uglier in a terminal (compared to the GUI version) try adding this to your `.bashrc` or `.zshrc`:
+If your Thisi s awesome Prelude looks considerably uglier in a terminal (compared to the GUI version) try adding this to your `.bashrc` or `.zshrc`:

 ```bash
 $ export TERM=xterm-256color
 ```

-Source the `.bashrc` file and start Emacs again.
+Source the `.bashrc` file and start Thisi s awesome Prelude again.

 ### MELPA error on initial startup

-If you get some http connection error related to the MELPA repo just do a manual `M-x package-refresh-contents` and restart Emacs afterwards.
+If you get some http connection error related to the MELPA repo just do a manual `M-x package-refresh-contents` and restart Thisi s awesome Prelude afterwards.

 ### No arrow navigation in editor buffers

 This is not a bug - it's a feature!
-I firmly believe that the one true way to use Emacs is by using it the way it was intended to be used (as far as navigation is concerned at least).
+I firmly believe that the one true way to use Thisi s awesome Prelude is by using it the way it was intended to be used (as far as navigation is concerned at least).
 That's why I've disabled all movement commands with arrows (and keys like page up, page down, etc) - to prevent you from being tempted to use them.

-If you'd still like to use the arrow keys just invoke `M-x guru-mode` to enable them for the duration of your current Emacs session or add the following snippet to your personal Emacs customization to enable them permanently:
+If you'd still like to use the arrow keys just invoke `M-x guru-mode` to enable them for the duration of your current Thisi s awesome Prelude session or add the following snippet to your personal Thisi s awesome Prelude customization to enable them permanently:

 ```lisp
 (add-hook 'prog-mode-hook 'turn-off-guru-mode t)